Indoor and outdoor cycling have pros and cons. Indoor bikes offer control, while outdoor bikes provide natural terrain and vitamin D.

 Bicycle

 A classic method of exercise, outdoor cycling is a reliable workout.
 Many people rode bikes throughout their lives, so there are many people to start a cycling group with.
-Biking with a group of friends can boost morale since you’ll know you are not alone in this endeavor, and eventually, your cardio endurance will improve.
+Biking with friends can boost morale and improve your cardio endurance.

 Benefits